4 people are interested

 Would you give me just 4 percent of your day?
 That leaves you 96% for yourself!
 With just a one hour visit you can change life - make things less lonely, help with getting fresh foods and vegies, go for a walk or just have a cup'o'joe.

-a desire to help others;
+- a desire to help others;

-a pleasant demeanor;
+- a pleasant demeanor;

-a good reading/speaking voice;
+- a good reading/speaking voice;

-average reading skills;
+- average reading skills;

-organizational or planning abilities;
+- organizational or planning abilities;

-a good driving record;
+- a good driving record;

-a clear criminal history;
+- a clear criminal history;

-access to a car with proof of insurance;
+- access to a car with proof of insurance;

-184 Windsor Avenue, Volunteer Positions in Most CT Towns, Windsor, CT 06095, US
+184 Windsor Avenue (Main Office), Volunteer Positions are in Most CT Towns, Windsor (Main Office), CT 06095, US

 Maximizing opportunities for the independence and well-being of people with disabilities and older adults in Connecticut.
 Core Values INTEGRITY: We interact honestly and fairly with all others, adhering to strong ethics, values and principals.
 RESPECT: We value and recognize others for their unique skills, talents and contributions, and are considerate in all interactions.
 PROFESSIONALISM: We are mindful of our daily conduct and strive to have the highest work standards with a courteous attitude.
 OPEN COMMUNICATION: We encourage the sharing of information and knowledge in an accurate, honest and supportive way.

 Aging and Disability Services: Bureau of Education and Services for the Blind